ivancuric/js-perf/README.md

 ### Respond

-If your app responds in 100ms
+If your app responds in 100ms, the user perc

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4NDM4NjgzXX0=
+eyJoaXN0b3J5IjpbLTEyMzk1MzM3MzNdfQ==
 -->